Battle of the Trench: Banu Qurayza

 The Confederates attempted several simultaneous attacks, in particular by trying to persuade the Banu Qurayza to attack the Muslims from the south.
 From the Confederates, Huyayy ibn Akhtab, a Khaybarian, the leader of the exiled tribe Banu Nadir, returned to Medina seeking their support against the Muslims.

 So far the Banu Qurayza had tried their best to remain neutral, and were very hesitant about joining the Confederates since they had earlier made a pact with Muhammad.
 When Huyayy approached them, their leader refused to allow him entry.

 Huyayy eventually managed to enter and persuade them that the Muslims would surely be overwhelmed.
 The sight of the vast Confederate armies, surging over the land with soldiers and horses as far as the eye could see, swung the Qurayza opinion in the favor of the Confederacy.

-News of the Qurayzah's supposed renunciation of the pact with Muhammad leaked out, and Umar promptly informed Muhammad.
+News of the Qurayzah's renunciation of the pact with Muhammad leaked out, and Umar promptly informed Muhammad.
 Such suspicions were reinforced by the movement of enemy troops towards the strongholds of the Qurayza.
 Muhammad became anxious about their conduct, and realised the grave potential danger the Qurayza posed.
 Because of his pact with the Qurayza, he had not bothered to make defensive preparations along the Muslims' border with the tribe.
 The Qurayza also possessed weaponry: 1,500 swords, 2,000 lances, 300 suits of armour, and 500 shields.

 Muhammad sent three leading Muslims to bring him details of the recent developments.
 He advised the men to openly declare their findings, should they find the Banu Qurayza to be kind, so as to increase the morale of the Muslim fighters.
 However, he warned against spreading the news of a possible breach of the pact on the Qurayza's part, so as to avoid any panic within Muslim ranks.

-The leaders found that the pact indeed had been renounced and tried in vain to convince the Qurayza to revert by reminding them of the fate of the Banu Nadir and Banu Qaynuqa at the hands of Muhammad.
+The leaders found that the pact had indeed been renounced and tried in vain to convince the Qurayza to revert by reminding them of the fate of the Banu Nadir and Banu Qaynuqa at the hands of Muhammad.
 The findings of the leaders were signaled to Muhammad in a metaphor: "Adal and Qarah".
 Because the people of Adal and Qarah had betrayed the Muslims and killed them at the opportune moment, Maududi believes the metaphor means the Qurayza were thought to be about to do the same.

 Crisis in Medina

 Muhammad attempted to hide his knowledge of the activities of Banu Qurayza; however, rumors soon spread of a massive assault on the city of Medina from Qurayza's side which severely demoralized the Medinans.

 The Muslims found themselves in greater difficulties by day.
 Food was running short, and nights were colder.
 The lack of sleep made matters worse.
 So tense was the situation that, for the first time, the canonical daily prayers were neglected by the Muslim community.
 Only at night, when the attacks stopped due to darkness, could they resume their regular worship.
 According to Ibn Ishaq, the situation became serious and fear was everywhere.

-Quran describes the situation in surah Al-Ahzab: